chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Break at the beginning](../assets/sanghaforest/IMG_6327.jpg)

+It turns out that the Ba'aka people are insanely resourceful when it comes to the forest and so Bosco was already working on building his own backpack out of forest vines and such.
+Lundi was making more of a wrap thing to attach a few bags together.

 ![Bosco building a backpack](../assets/sanghaforest/DSC_6058.NEF-2.jpg)

 ![Bosco building a backpack (2)](../assets/sanghaforest/DSC_6062.NEF-2.jpg)

-It turns out that the Ba'aka people are insanely resourceful when it comes to the forest and so Bosco was already working on building his own backpack out of forest vines and such.
-Lundi was making more of a wrap thing to attach a few bags together.

-Once these were ready, we finally got started on our walk.
+Once these were ready, we got moving.
 There are some trails in the forest here, but they're kind of for elephants and mostly pretty rough.
 The Ba'aka walked in front with machetes and would chop off some obstructions, but it's very tough to avoid tripping and getting scratched.
 It's basically walking on level extra hard.
 It is generally flat, so there aren't major issues with getting out of breath, it's just literally hard to walk.

 We came across a fisherman who got me very excited by telling me that there were a bunch of elephants at the nearby bai.

 ![Fisherman guy](../assets/sanghaforest/DSC_6063.NEF-2.jpg)

-15 minutes or so later we arrived at the first bai that was unfortunately completely cempty.
+15 minutes or so later we arrived at the first bai that was unfortunately completely empty.

 ![Our first bai](../assets/sanghaforest/DSC_6067.NEF-2.jpg)